Used Outdoor Gear

 Instead, use these Hiking For Her resources to get a clear picture of what you need, including sizes, volumes, features, and all that good stuff.

-Do your homework and you're going to get a bargain when you see exactly what you're looking for.
+When you do your homework, you're going to get a bargain when you see exactly what you're looking for.

 And that's a great feeling, to have extra cash in hand for trail food and transportation to the trail head, right?